mudont/tewerubbeth/README.md

 # tewerubbeth

-Scripts for generating plots on server side
+Script for generating plots on server side
+A Makefile to run when needed